-Q: Why is our Activity Roster called a 'Draft'?
+Q: Why is my roster in my Google School Folder called a 'Draft'?

 A: The activity roster is a document that will be continually updated right until the day of your programme.
 This enables our Programme Coordinator to create the best possible program for your school, and to cater to the needs of all our participants onsite.
 We will not change any specific activities on your roster without prior discussion.